 There are also some Deluxe Family Oceanview Staterooms with Verandah which sleep up to 5 guests – a rare thing for a cruise line.

-Another brilliant design feature which most of the Disney cruise staterooms have is the split bathroom.
+Another brilliant design feature that most of the Disney cruise staterooms have is the split bathroom.

 This means that the bathroom is split into two separate rooms.
 One has the toilet and a sink.